VarshaPandey24/JavaScript_Learning/README.md

 Repository Structure
 The repository is organized by video_No., with each directory representing whatever I learnt in that video.
 Inside each directory, you will find the code files and any related resources.

-Each daily directory contains:

-    script.js: The JavaScript code written on that day.
-    README.md: A brief explanation of what was learned and implemented.